The 3 best websites for buying a co-op or condo apartment (or entire brownstone) in NYC

 Modern Spaces (Brooklyn, Queens, Hudson Valley, New Jersey)

-Prevu (NYC and Connecticut)
+Prevu (NYC, Connecticut)

-The Agency (NYC and Hudson County, NJ)
+The Agency (NYC, Hudson County, New Jersey)